moonsaultco/moonsaultco.github.io/work/tendril-landing-pages.md

 Tendril Networks provides a cloud platform for energy service providers.
 Tendril approached us to use their existing APIs and home energy modeling to test landing page engagement.

-We created three campaigns to test the user engagement with and without Tendril data.
-Each campaigns was split url tested with personalized, non-personalized and generic variants.
+We created three campaigns to test the engagement of page with and without Tendril data.
+Each campaign was split URL tested with personalized, non-personalized and generic variants.